cern-eos/eos/doc/using/attributelocks.rst

    # create a lock with a given liftime e.g. 1000s
    eos -r 100 100 -a myapp file touch -l /eos/dev/lockedfile 1000

+   # create a lock which only requires the same user to be used
+   eos -r 100 100 -a myapp file touch -l /eos/dev/lockedfile 1000 user

+   # create a lock which only requires the same app to be used
+   eos -r 100 100 -a myapp file touch -l /eos/dev/lockedfile 1000 app

 By default locks are taken for 24h.
 The lifetime can be specified as seen before if needed.
+The audience can be relaxed to allow same app access or same user.

 You can remove a lock if you are the owner by doing: